You're invited to the #ReadingHour

 • Adults who read for just 30 minutes a week are 20% more likely to report greater life satisfaction

-You can read a print book, e-book, or listen to an audiobook, and it doesn’t matter what you read.
+You can read a print book, e-book, or listen to an audiobook.
+It doesn’t matter what, how, or where you read, as long as you enjoy it.
 Pick up the book that you’ve been meaning to read for years, or borrow a book from your local library’s digital lending services (sign-up now if you’re not already a member).
-If you’re looking for suggestions, our booklist has something for everyone, including fiction, non-fiction, Quick Reads and books for young adults.
-If you’re really stuck, just tweet us at @WorldBookNight and we’d be happy to provide a recommendation!
+Take a look at this year’s Quick Reads for accessible, shorter reads, or find inspiration and recommendations in our lists dating back to 2011.

 “It was good to have the excuse to sit down for an hour to read and not feel guilty about it.”